A kinetic derivation of spatial distributed models for tumor-immune system interactions: Abstract

 \section{Abstract}

-We propose a mathematical kinetic framework to investigate interactions between tumor cells and the immune system, focusing on the spatial dynamics of tumor progression and immune responses.
-We develop two kinetic models: one describes a conservative scenario where immune cells switch between active and passive states without proliferation, while the other incorporates immune cell proliferation and apoptosis.
-By considering specific assumptions about the microscopic processes, we derive macroscopic systems featuring linear diffusion, nonlinear cross-diffusion, and nonlinear self-diffusion.
-Our analysis provides insights into equilibrium configurations and stability, revealing clear correspondences among the macroscopic models derived from the same kinetic framework.
-Using dynamical systems theory, we examine the stability of equilibrium states and conduct numerical simulations to validate our findings.
-These results highlight the significance of spatial interactions in tumor-immune dynamics, paving the way for a structured exploration of therapeutic strategies and further investigations into immune responses in various pathological contexts.
+We propose a mathematical kinetic framework to investigate the complex nonlinear interactions between tumor cells and the immune system, focusing on the spatial dynamics that drive tumor progression and immune responses.
+We develop two kinetic models: the first represents a conservative scenario where immune cells switch between active and passive states without proliferation, while the second incorporates immune cell proliferation and apoptosis.
+By considering specific assumptions on the microscopic processes, we formally derive macroscopic systems featuring linear diffusion, nonlinear cross-diffusion, and nonlinear self-diffusion.
+Using dynamical systems theory, we examine the equilibrium states and their stability, and conduct numerical simulations to validate our theoretical findings.
+Our analysis reveals clear correspondences between the derived macroscopic systems and the underlying kinetic model.
+Moreover, these findings underscore the significance of spatial interactions in shaping tumor-immune dynamics, paving the way for a more structured and targeted exploration of immune responses across different pathological contexts.